hephy-dd/eudaq-1/user/elog_producer/README.md

 # Elog Producer

-GUI implemented as a producer.
+Elog GUI implemented as a producer.
 The Elog program https://elog.psi.ch/elog/ is used to report entries to an Elog server.
 Logs can be submitted manually as well as automatically on end of a run.